Charlie Batch: Pittsburgh Steelers

 The Pittsburgh Steelers signed him to a one-year contract for 2002 as a backup, but he did not play.
 The move to initially sign Batch was not a surprise, given that Batch was from Pittsburgh and the Steelers' current Director of Football Operations Kevin Colbert initially drafted Batch in Detroit.
 Despite not playing in 2002 (being third string behind Kordell Stewart and Tommy Maddox, who split the year as the starters), Batch became popular with Steeler fans, partly due to having grown up in nearby Homestead, Pennsylvania but also because of his charity work.

 His contract was renewed by the Steelers, and Batch saw some action in 2003.
 In 2004, Batch spent the season on injured reserve after offseason knee surgery.
 In 2005, he became the second-string quarterback for the Steelers, playing behind Ben Roethlisberger.
 During 2005, an injury to Roethlisberger gave Batch two starting opportunities, yielding two victories.
 In the process, Batch became the first Pittsburgh-area native to start for the team at quarterback since Terry Hanratty, a native of Butler, Pennsylvania, started for a few games during his rookie season in 1969 before becoming a backup the following season to Terry Bradshaw.

-He backed up Ben Roethlisberger during Super Bowl XL, and the Steelers' 21–10 victory made Batch a Super Bowl champion.
+He backed up Roethlisberger during Super Bowl XL, and the Steelers' 21–10 victory made Batch a Super Bowl champion.

 On March 14, 2006, Charlie Batch signed a 3-year deal, through the 2008 season.

-He was also one of several Pittsburgh Steelers players that visited Ben Roethlisberger in the hospital to hear of his condition after his motorcycle accident on June 12, 2006.
+He was also one of several Pittsburgh Steelers players that visited Roethlisberger in the hospital to hear of his condition after his motorcycle accident on June 12, 2006.

 Batch was again tapped to fill in for Roethlisberger to start the Steelers 2006 season when Roethlisberger had to have an emergency appendectomy the week before the season started.
 Batch had his best game in over four years, throwing for 209 yards, three touchdowns, and no interceptions.
 He also threw the first touchdown pass of the 2006 regular season.
-Batch temporarily replaced Ben Roethlisberger in week 7 in Atlanta when Roethlisberger went down with a concussion.
+Batch temporarily replaced Roethlisberger in week 7 in Atlanta when Roethlisberger went down with a concussion.
 Batch completed 8 of 13 passes for 195 yards and two touchdowns, including a 70-yard touchdown pass to Hines Ward.